kajallochab/ShakespearAI/README.md

 ## Research Paper

-The `paper/` directory contains the LaTeX source files for the accompanying research paper.
+The `paper/LaTeX files` directory contains the LaTeX source files for the accompanying research paper.
 The paper provides detailed information on the methodology, experiments, findings, and future work related to the Shakespearean text generation project.

 ## Future Work